 While scientific evidence and expertise are necessary for regulating technological risks, such as genetically modified (GM) crops, there have been heated debates about whether or not they are sufficient.
 If other types of considerations are also relevant, then which types of considerations might those be?
 And, how can they be differentiated from and/or coupled with scientific considerations?
 This chapter will outline several models in terms of which the role of science in technology policy-making has been conceptualised, and then use those resources to characterise the evolving controversy in India over the regulation of Bt Brinjal, which was the first GM food crops to be reviewed by Indian regulators.
 While numerous varieties of GM cotton have been cultivated in India, they are textiles and not foodstuffs, where issues such as consumer safety and choice are both more relevant and politically explosive.

 Prior to October 2009, when the Minister of State for Environment and Forests (Jairam Ramesh) intervened in what had seemed a routine process, GM risk assessment deliberations had been portrayed officially and corporately as if purely scientific.
 The Indian government’s industrial policy was predicated on the assumption that India’s economic development should benefit from advances in science and technology; GM crops were approached through this lens.
 Ramesh initiated a series of open, public consultations across India, before announcing a moratorium on the introduction of Bt Brinjal on the grounds of inadequate scientific information on its long-term effects on the safety of humans and the environment.
 (The Hindu, 2010) The ministerial intervention in October 2009, along with the release of previously confidential documents following civil litigation under the Right to Information Act, revealed that the deliberations of the scientific advisors had not been purely scientific but rather that they were replete with unacknowledged non-scientific assumptions and judgements that were distinctly policy-sensitive.
 Those developments created the conditions in which those judgements and assumptions could be, and deservedly were, exposed and critically appraised.
 In the ministerial reshuffle in July 2011 Ramesh left the Ministry of Environment and Forests to become the Minister for Rural Development.
 Shortly after, a revised draft Biotechnology Regulatory Authority of India Bill, 2011 (Bill No. 54 of 2011) was published by the Ministry of Science and Technology and Earth Sciences, which endeavours (once again) to portray GM crop regulatory issues as if they were purely scientific.
 Optimists had hoped that Ramesh’s intervention would set a precedent and bring social engagement and transparency to future GM regulations.
-Yet, from the government’s perspective it appears that nothing was learned from the processes initiated or the information that emerged over the last two years.
+Yet, from the government’s perspective it appears that too little was learnt from the processes initiated or the information that emerged over the last two years.

 Section 2: Models of Science in risk policy-making